ESGF logo

 GlobusESGFIndex('anl-dev')

 We also provide support for connecting to the ESGF1 Solr-based indices.
-You may specify a server or list or just include True to choose all the federated index nodes.
+You may specify a server in the dictionary or multiple servers - just make sure to include True.

 for ind in cat.indices: